AlexFridl/School-Projects/04_Sensa_kreativna_ucionica/README.md

   - Registered users – administrators can view, add, edit, or delete website content (Username: `admin`, Password: `admin`)
   - Registered users – regular users can view specific content (Username: `korisnik`, Password: `korisnik`)
 - **Form validation** using regular expressions
-- **Contact form** sending emails to the administrator using PHPMailer
+- **Contact form** sending emails to the administrator is not fully developed, but submissions are successfully saved in the database
 - **Admin panel** for managing website content

 ## Technologies & Libraries